-Learn more about malicious web injections and how Secure Bank helps detect them
+Learn more about malicious web injections and how Fraud Hunting Platform helps detect them

 A web injection, as one of the most dangerous types of Man‑in‑the‑Browser (MITB) attacks, is built to intercept data as it passes over a secure communication between a user and an online application.